Real-Time Collaboration

 Conflict Resolution

-Copera's CRDT engine ensures that simultaneous edits never conflict.
-If two people type at the same position, the system merges the changes deterministically so both contributions are preserved.
-You do not need to worry about overwriting someone else's work or encountering merge conflicts.
+Copera makes sure that simultaneous edits never conflict.
+If two people type at the same position, the editor merges both contributions automatically so nothing is lost.
+You do not need to worry about overwriting someone else's work or running into merge conflicts.

 Offline Editing